-- Staff have secure areas on the network to store sensitive documents and photographs. - We require staff to log-out of systems when leaving their computer. - We use encrypted USB drives if any member of staff has to take any sensitive information off site. - We use TIO for the creation of online user accounts for access to broadband services - The on-site server is managed by DBS-checked staff, and is located in a lockable location. - We comply with the WEEE directive on equipment disposal by using an approved or recommended disposal company for disposal of equipment where any protected or restricted data has been held and get a certificate of secure deletion for any server that once contained personal data.
+- Staff have secure areas on the network to store sensitive documents and photographs. - We require staff to log-out of systems when leaving their computer. - We use encrypted laptops are used by all staff and VPNs with remote access enable safe access to sensitive information on the school's network, without the need for flash drives. - We use TIO for the creation of online user accounts for access to broadband services - The on-site server is managed by DBS-checked staff, and is located in a lockable location. - We comply with the WEEE directive on equipment disposal by using an approved or recommended disposal company for disposal of equipment where any protected or restricted data has been held and get a certificate of secure deletion for any server that once contained personal data.